jiayuehua/blog/_posts/2019-08-02-the-tough-guide-to-cpp-acronyms.md

 gives a very high-level sketch of the BMI format that Microsoft calls "IFC," and which is modeled on something else called ["Internal Program Representation" (IPR)](https://github.com/GabrielDosReis/ipr).

+Because BMIs are not necessarily "binary" (in the sense of being highly compressed), [GCC calls them](https://gcc.gnu.org/wiki/cxx-modules)
+"Compiled Module Interfaces" (CMI).

-_Modules are not a distribution format._ When you distribute a module, you'll be distributing its source code (as one or more files [maybe with the extension .mpp](https://www.youtube.com/watch?v=E8EbDcLQAoc&t=11m00s)).
+_BMI files are not a distribution format._ When you distribute a module, you'll be distributing its source code (as one or more files [maybe with the extension .mpp](https://www.youtube.com/watch?v=E8EbDcLQAoc&t=11m00s)).
 You won't distribute the BMI file (extension .ifc) that MSVC produces, any more than you'd distribute the object file (extension .obj) that MSVC produces — in fact the urge to distribute .ifc files should be